Memory management (operating systems): Partitioned allocation

 Partitioned allocation divides primary memory into multiple memory partitions, usually contiguous areas of memory.
 Each partition might contain all the information for a specific job or task.
 Memory management consists of allocating a partition to a job when it starts and unallocating it when the job ends.

 Partitioned allocation usually requires some hardware support to prevent the jobs from interfering with one another or with the operating system.
-The IBM System/360 used a lock-and-key technique.
-Other systems used base and bounds registers which contained the limits of the partition and flagged invalid accesses.
-The UNIVAC 1108 Storage Limits Register had separate base/bound sets for instructions and data.
-The system took advantage of memory interleaving to place what were called the i bank and d bank in separate memory modules.
+The IBM System/360 uses a lock-and-key technique.
+The UNIVAC 1108, PDP-6 and PDP-10, and GE-600 series use base and bounds registers to indicate the ranges of accessible memory.

 Partitions may be either static, that is defined at Initial Program Load (IPL) or boot time, or by the computer operator, or dynamic, that is, automatically created for a specific job.
 IBM System/360 Operating System Multiprogramming with a Fixed Number of Tasks (MFT) is an example of static partitioning, and Multiprogramming with a Variable Number of Tasks (MVT) is an example of dynamic.
 MVT and successors use the term region to distinguish dynamic partitions from static ones in other systems.

-Partitions may be relocatable using hardware typed memory, like the Burroughs Corporation B5500, or base and bounds registers like the PDP-10 or GE-635.
+Partitions may be relocatable with base registers, as in the UNIVAC 1108, PDP-6 and PDP-10, and GE-600 series.
 Relocatable partitions are able to be compacted to provide larger chunks of contiguous physical memory.
 Compaction moves "in-use" areas of memory to eliminate "holes" or unused areas of memory caused by process termination in order to create larger contiguous free areas.

 Some systems allow partitions to be swapped out to secondary storage to free additional memory.
 Early versions of IBM's Time Sharing Option (TSO) swapped users in and out of time-sharing partitions.

 Paged memory management

 Paged allocation divides the computer's primary memory into fixed-size units called page frames, and the program's virtual address space into pages of the same size.
 The hardware memory management unit maps pages to frames.
 The physical memory can be allocated on a page basis while the address space appears contiguous.

 Usually, with paged memory management, each job runs in its own address space.
-However, there are some single address space operating systems that run all processes within a single address space, such as IBM i, which runs all processes within a large address space, and IBM OS/VS2 (SVS), which ran all jobs in a single 16MiB virtual address space.
+However, there are some single address space operating systems that run all processes within a single address space, such as IBM i, which runs all processes within a large address space, and IBM OS/VS1 and OS/VS2 (SVS), which ran all jobs in a single 16MiB virtual address space.

 Paged memory can be demand-paged when the system can move pages as required between primary and secondary memory.